lukeaus/plain-tree/readme.md

 #### `flatMap(?fn)`

-Traverse every node in the tree breath first and flatten the tree into a single array.
+Traverse every node in the tree breadth-first and flatten the tree into a single array.

 Return: Array<Node|null>